graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 In the case that the derived data is filtered or refined based on arguments, and the data exists by the resolver already, it's best to use a resolver wrapper.
 See [*Automatic Resolver Filtering with Wrappers*](/docs/guides/automatic-filtering) for ideas and examples.

 This is an example of a value being derived from other fields.
 We wouldn't want to store the `speed` on the Paper Document since it can be determined from `miles` and `timeInHours`.
-The source data would would be best represented with by a resolver.
+The `speed` data itself would would be best represented by a resolver.

 ```graphql
 type Trip {